 }

-As shown in the code, after successfully obtaining the reference to the WebGL context and setting the clear color, you should first call the init() function defined in vertex_buffer.js to initialize the GPU vertex buffer with the unit square vertices and secondly call the init() function defined in shader_support.js to load and compile the vertex and fragment shaders.
+As shown in the code, after successfully obtaining the reference to the WebGL context and setting the clear color, you should first call the init() function defined in vertex_buffer.js to initialize the GPU vertex buffer with the unit square vertices and then call the init() function defined in shader_support.js to load and compile the vertex and fragment shaders.

 Add a drawSquare() function for drawing the defined square.